 The answer is "yes," - but their price will probably rise, and their shelf life will be lower.

-• The food industry does not see the public good before it; corporate profitability is more important.
+- The food industry did not see the public good before it; corporate profitability was more important.

-• The main culprits are the various regulators and the politicians who submit to the dictates of food & beverage industries, knowing clearly that the public good is being harmed.
+- The main culprits are the various regulators and politicians who submit to the dictates of the food and beverage industries, knowing that the public good is being harmed.

-The balanced-varied diet is the best one that suits everyone in the long run.
+A balanced diet is the best one for everyone in the long run.
 (With slight changes)

 Recommended link: The balanced-varied diet is the most suitable anti-inflammatory diet.

-• There are many unprocessed natural foods (preferably organic and not genetically modified) with all macronutrients and ingredients—reduced quantities of animal protein, preferably grass-fed or organic range-free products.
-Much dietary fiber is mixed with natural oils & fats, enabling an effective emulsification process.
+- Many unprocessed natural foods (preferably organic and not genetically modified) contain all macronutrients and ingredients, including reduced quantities of animal protein, preferably grass-fed or organic range-free products.
+Much dietary fiber is mixed with natural oils and fats, enabling an effective emulsification process.
 Fermented products with natural live bacteria are essential for good health.

 Summary and Conclusions.